Wednesday, April 19, 2023

 April 2023’s hybrid solar eclipse numbers as 52 in the lineup of 80 solar eclipses that constitute Saros cycle 129.
 Similar geometries unite the series’ 80 solar eclipses into a family, known as a series.

-Hybrid solar eclipse of Thursday, April 20, 2023, closes Saros solar series 129's sequence of three hybrid solar eclipses; its greatest eclipse's duration of 1 minute 16 seconds qualifies as the trio's longest duration: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus, via NASA Eclipse Web Site
+Hybrid solar eclipse of Thursday, April 20, 2023, closes Saros solar series 129's sequence of three hybrid solar eclipses; its greatest eclipse's duration of 1 minute 16 seconds qualifies as the trio's longest duration: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus," via NASA Eclipse Web Site

 Saros 129 solar eclipses share the geometry of occurring at the moon's ascending node.
 A pair of ascending and descending nodes signals the two intersections of Earth's orbit with the moon's orbit.
 The nodal pair signify the approximately 5.1 degree tilt of the moon's orbit with respect to Earth's orbit.
 The ascending node concerns the lunar orbital crossing to the north of Earth's orbit.
 The descending node links with the lunar orbital crossing to the south of Earth's orbit.